DanialArab/Apache-Spark/README.md

 #### MapReduce

 + MapReduce is a way of splitting a **computation task** to a distributed set of files (such as HDFS)
-+ It consists of a Job Tracker and multiple Task Trackers:
++ It consists of a Job Tracker and multiple Task Trackers (the idea of trackers also goes along with Spark):

     + The Job Tracker sends code to run on the Task Trackers
     + The Task Trackers allocate CPU and memory for the tasks and monitor the tasks on the worker nodes

-10. What we covered can be thought of in two distinct parts:
+What we discussed can be thought of in two distinct parts:

 + Using HDFS to distribute large data sets
 + Using MapReduce to distribute a computational task to a distributed data set

-Spark improves on the concepts of using distribution
+**Spark improves on the concepts of using distribution**

 11. Spark is a flexible alternative to MapReduce NOT to Hadoop